Chapter 1:

 “Your sister got in this year, right?”, she asked, her chin resting on her left hand.
 It took a bit for me to notice, but she held a bag from the same bookstore I’d just gone to.

 “Yeah… She got in, indeed.
 It’s a shame you two didn’t get to meet.
-I’m sure you’d have fun together, she’s a lot like you… By the way, did you get something good from the bookstore there?”, I said, pointing to the bag.
+I’m sure you’d have fun together, she’s a lot like you… By the way, did you get something good from the bookstore there?”, I said, pointing to her bag.

 “Oh, this?
 He-he, it’s nothing much.
-You?”, she replied, gracefully ashamed at my questioning.
+You?”, she replied, gracefully ashamed at my query.
 That only left me even more intrigued on the subject of miss know-it-all’s reading preferences.
 In fact, I was morbidly curious.

 “Sci-fi?
 And here I was, thinking you’d become a lost cause after I left the school”, she laughed.

-To my surprise, she was inexpressive towards the mention of the old nickname.
+To my surprise, she was inexpressive upon the mention of the old nickname.
 Derived from the saying “a little bird told me…”, considering Rio was our main fact-checker back then, I always thought it was a cute name.
 Still, I couldn’t figure out if her inexpressiveness meant indifference or disgust, so I thought it better to avoid it.
 Now, whether I would avoid it or not, that was a different story.

-However, on occasion, for a multitude of reasons, something compels me to put my mortal hands on forgotten batches of the Fates’ cloth, hoping to pull on a loose string for myself.
+However, on occasion, for a multitude of reasons, something compelled me to put my mortal hands on forgotten batches of the Fates’ cloth, hoping to pull on a loose string for myself.
 Right then, that was one of the moments in which I acted rashly: irrational and selfish.

-“Sure, the ice cream stand isn’t far from here”, she replied, masterfully aware of the stand’s location, as she most likely visits it often during study breaks.
+“Sure, the ice cream stand isn’t far from here”, she replied, masterfully aware of the stand’s location, as she most likely visited it often during study breaks.
 “Still, isn’t it a little early for sweets?”, she commented.

 “Hey, you seem a little down.
-Are you sure you’ve been on vacation all this time”, she observed me, and then inquired.
+Are you sure you’ve been on vacation all this time?”, she observed me, and then inquired.

-“Well… I’ve done nothing, y’know?”, I replied, finally admitting it.
+“Well… I’ve done nothing, y’know?”, I replied, finally admitting to it.
 Rio went silent for a bit, and after showing me some incomprehensible facial expressions, she inhaled deeply before answering me.

 “To do nothing… It’s such a grotesque expression, isn’t it?”, she said.